Three men federally charged with gun and drug crimes after Friday incident in Pampa

 In Cain’s home, officials state that large amounts of cocaine, methamphetamine, LSD, ecstasy, and marijuana were recovered, as well as large amounts of money and firearms.
 The release stated that Cain barricaded himself inside his home and refused to cooperate with officers Friday.

-Officials also found drugs, money and firearms in the homes of both Gutierrez and Mulanax.
+Officials also found drugs, money and firearms in the homes of both Gutierrez and Mulanax, which is how officials from the Federal Bureau of Investigation spelled his name.
 According to the release, both Gutierrez and Mulanax, who was previously identified as the alleged local Bandidos president, admitted to selling drugs and named Cain as their supplier.

 According to the release, the three men face up to life in federal prison if they are convicted.